 Increased private investor’s confidence

-The adoption of globally benchmarked valuation standards and higher degree of professionalism in real property valuation will foster private investor’s confidence.
+The adoption of internationally accepted valuation standards and higher degree of professionalism in real property valuation will foster higher private investor’s confidence.

 Ensured higher special education fund

-Strengthening the collection of RPT will ensure higher special education fund (SEF) collections – i.e., more funds available for public education.
+Strengthening the collection of RPT will ensure higher special education fund (SEF) collections – i.e., more funds available to support the expanding needs of public schools.
 At present, an average of Php 760 is allotted per public school student.
-Package 3 is expected to increase this amount to Php 1,040 per student.
+The reform’s impact on SEF collections will potentially increase the allocation by 36%.

 Reduced unnecessary expenses

-The reform will reduce unnecessary expenses due to conflicting appraisals which may lead to court litigations, project details, and cost overruns.
+The reform will reduce unnecessary expenses due to conflicting appraisals which may lead to lengthy court litigation, project details, and cost overruns.